 The Alzheimer's Association Hudson Valley Chapter has a variety of virtual programs and services to support and educate families living with Alzheimer's and other forms of dementia.
-During COVID-19, all Alzheimer's Association events are all being offered virtually or by phone.
-Here's a summary of some of what we provide:
+To keep everyone safe during COVID-19, most of our Alzheimer's Association events are offered virtually or by phone.
+Here's a summary of what we provide:

-Care consultations help families navigate the difficult decisions they face when someone has been diagnosed with Alzheimer's or another form of dementia.
-They include an assessment of needs, assistance wit planning and problem solving and provision of support.
+Care consultations with licensed social workers on staff can help families navigate the difficult decisions they face when someone has been diagnosed with Alzheimer's or another form of dementia.
+They include an assessment of needs, assistance with planning, problem solving and provision of support.
 They may also include education and information on the disease, making referrals and follow-up.
 Call 800.272.3900 to get the process started.

 The Hudson Valley Chapter offers a variety of educational and training programs for the general public as well as to help caregivers and family members of someone with dementia.
 The programs provide information on a wide information of subjects such as living with someone with dementia at all stages of the disease, communication changes, managing difficult behaviors and more.
 Click here for a description of available educational programs or here for a list of virtual programs.